Fano 3-folds and classification of constantly curved holomorphic $2$-spheres of degree $6$ in the complex Grassmannian $G(2,5)$: Algebro-geometric preparation

 Exploring the center map $c$, the authors in \cite{Piontkowski-Van1999} also obtained the automorphism group of a generic linear section ${\bf L}\cap G(2,5)$. \begin{theorem} The automorphism group of a generic linear section ${\bf L}\cap G(2,5)$ is $PSL_2$. \end{theorem}

-Generic linear sections ${\bf L}\cap G(2,5)$ constitute all Fano $3$-folds of index 2 and degree $5$, first classified by Castelnuovo \cite{Castelnuovo1891}, which is to be denoted by ${\mathcal H}^3$ henceforth; here, the degree is that of the Fano 3-fold as a subvariety of ${\mathbb C}P^9$, whose index is $2$, the difference between its degree and codimension in $G(2,5)$, so that its anti-canonical bundle is $\simeq {\mathcal O}(2)$.
-To reference, we call ${\mathcal H}_0^3=V_6\cap G(2,5)$ introduced earlier the {\em standard}\, Fano 3-fold.
+Generic linear sections ${\bf L}\cap G(2,5)$ constitute all Fano $3$-folds of index 2 and degree $5$, first classified by Castelnuovo \cite{Castelnuovo1891}, a typical one of which is to be denoted by ${\mathcal H}^3$ henceforth; here, the degree is that of the Fano 3-fold as a subvariety of ${\mathbb C}P^9$, and the index is the difference between its degree and codimension in $G(2,5)$, so that its anti-canonical bundle is $\simeq {\mathcal O}(2)$.
+To reference, we call ${\mathcal H}_0^3={\mathbb P}(V_6)\cap G(2,5)$ introduced earlier the {\em standard}\, Fano 3-fold.

 We point out that the automorphism group of a Fano $3$-fold of index 2 and degree 5 has also been studied by Mukai and Umemura in \cite{Mukai-Umemura1983} from the viewpoint of algebraic group actions.
-By considering the action of $PSL_2$ on $V_6$, they proved that the closure of $PSL_2 \cdot uv(u^4-v^4)$ is precisely ${\mathcal H}^3_0$.
+By considering the action of $PSL_2$ on ${\mathbb P}(V_6)$, they proved that the closure of $PSL_2 \cdot uv(u^4-v^4)$ is precisely ${\mathcal H}^3_0$.
 In the same paper, they also obtained the following beautiful orbit decomposition structure on ${\mathcal H}^3_0$.

 \begin{theorem} \end{theorem}

 \begin{remark} In the above orbit decomposition, $PSL_2 \cdot uv(u^4-v^4)$ is of dimension $3$, which is parameterized as { } \!\!Similarly, the orbit $PSL_2 \cdot u^6$ is parameterized as { }